-Rich remains active as a solo performer and clinician, and has appeared over 300 times at schools, colleges, universities, conventions, and festivals throughout the United States, Europe, South America, Canada, and Asia.
+Rich remains active as a solo performer and clinician, and has appeared over three hundred times at schools, colleges, universities, conventions and festivals throughout the United States, Europe, Canada and Asia.
 Rich received his formal training at the State University of New York at Potsdam and East Carolina University.
-His principal teachers were Henry Gates, Howie Mann, James Petercsak, and Harold Jones.
-In addition, Rich studied Brazilian percussion with Manoel Monteiro, Afro-Cuban drumming with Frank Malabe, and West African drumming with Abraham Adzenyah and Famoudou Konaté.
+His principal teachers were Henry Gates, Howie Mann, James Petercsak and Harold Jones.
+In addition, Rich studied Brazilian percussion with Manoel Monteiro, Afro-Cuban drumming with Frank Malabe and West African drumming with Abraham Adzenyah and Famoudou Konate.
 Rich was a founding member of the Abraxas Percussion Group, and has performed with the Long Island Holiday Festival Orchestra, the Lyric Opera of New York, and the North Carolina Symphony.
-For 11 seasons Rich was Timpanist of the Illinois Chamber Symphony.
+For eleven seasons, Rich was Timpanist of the Illinois Chamber Symphony.

-As a drum set artist, Rich has appeared with Allen Vizzutti, John Fedchock, Dave Samuels, Bill Molenhof, Ethel Merman, Red Skelton, Bob McGrath and Sesame Street, and many others.
-From 1984 to 2000, Rich played drum set and percussion with Inner City Record's artist Rhythmic Union.
+As a drumset artist, Rich has appeared with Terminator X, Petey Pablo, Allen Vizzutti, John Fedchock, Dave Samuels, Bill Molenhof, Ethel Merman, Red Skelton, Bob McGrath and Sesame Street and many others.
+From 1984 to 2000, Rich played drumset and percussion with Inner City recording artists Rhythmic Union.

-Rich is a Past President of the Percussive Arts Society, the world’s largest organization for percussionists.
+Rich is a Past President of the Percussive Arts Society, the world’s largest society for percussionists.